Joyce Begay-Foss, Chairperson

 One of Ms. Begay Foss’s main concerns is the impact of the import market and fraudulent misrepresentation of Native American art forms in all aspects, including the material culture of Native peoples throughout the country and internationally.
 Ms. Begay-Foss is also committed to addressing issues of cultural and intellectual property rights of the Southwestern Tribes, especially with Diné weavers.

-Marcus Monenerkit, Commissioner
+Marcus Monenerkit, Vice Chairperson

 With 23 years of experience in the museum field, Marcus Monenerkit is still energized about the universal constructive possibilities for American Indian Art.
 Beginning his career in 1996 at the Smithsonian Institution’s National Museum of the American Indian, Monenerkit has continually made efforts to increase awareness and recognition of the inherent, interwoven, and key roles of art and culture in American Indian communities.
 In 1998 he moved to Arizona, was appointed Assistant Registrar at the Heard Museum in Phoenix, and joined the ranks of the Museum Association of Arizona.
 Serving in multiple positions within the Association over the years, he has held the position of Vice President since 2018.